FaiusNahin/Skillance_A_Online_Cources/README.md

 ## Features

 1. An Online Course that helps students to make their time effective by online course.
-2. Students can choose a course and feel free to contact with us.
+2. Students can choose a course and feel free to contact us.
+3. There are many routes like- Home, Service, About, Contact, those are made by React Router
-3. A Clear and Responsive UI.
+4. A Clear and Responsive UI.

 ## About Project Details